 While most progressive growers think of VRT in zones/regions, Mark uses VRT down to the row level.
 His fields are built on six alternating 30-inch rows of corn and soybeans.
 Mark’s strip cropping strategy is to maximize productivity with light utilization and high levels of management.
 His three-layer VRT prescription includes inner row population, outer row population, and fertilizer.
 With planting population specifically, the outside corn rows are planted at one and a half times the population of the inside rows to promote light utilization.
 Meanwhile, the soybean rows are planted in the opposite manner; the inside rows are planted at a 35% higher population since the outside rows are shadowed by the corn.
 Hybrid placement is also used to maximize light utilization.
 Mark placed taller hybrids in the middle rows and shorter hybrids on the outside, giving the rows a “dome effect”.

 These techniques were made possible with:

 » DeltaForce: hydraulic downforce

 We admire Mark for his ingenuity and drive for trying out new ways to be profitable in today’s ag climate.
 While management-intensive practices like strip cropping may not be for you, perhaps there are other ways to maximize your current operation with unique opportunities.
 Are there untapped niche markets near you?

 Thinking outside the box and doing what’s best for your specific farm in these upcoming years could really make a difference in being profitable or even bringing in the next generation.
 Remember, you don’t have to radically change your entire operation; even small changes can go a long way in maximizing marginal soils.
-If you’re curious on how precision ag can help execute your innovative ideas, give Brian Miller (319.679.7208) or Kyle Johnson (319.679.7205) a call.
+If you’re curious on how precision ag can help execute your innovative ideas, give Brian Miller (319.679.7208) a call.